This Thai Red Curry Tofu Noodle Soup is quick & easy to make & full of flavour. This gluten free dinner recipe is also dairy free with a vegan option.

 - lime to serve

-- Bring 1 tbsp olive oil in a large saucepan to a medium heat.
-Add sliced brown onions and stir to sauté.
+- Bring 1 tablespoon olive oil in a large saucepan to a medium heat.
+Add sliced brown onions and stir to sauté.1 tablespoon olive oil

 - Add curry paste and shallots to onions and continue to stir for 30 seconds to release flavours.
 Immediately add in stock and coconut milk, stirring to combine.